jamie-allen/Mockito-Specs2-Akka-TestKit-Presentation/preso/presentation.md

 	* Non-deterministic

 !SLIDE bullets incremental transition=blindY
-.notes Actors just don't respond to messages, they can become/unbecome
+.notes Actors just don't respond to messages, they can become/unbecome.
+NEVER define public methods on your actor.
+They would also be exposed by TestActorRef, and ActorRef should in general mask any ability to call those methods.
+But the real problem is that if someone DOES get a reference to your actor, they can call into the actor with another thread, which introduces the very concurrency issues you're trying to avoid by using actors!
 # Why TestActorRef?

 * Uncertain behavior and responses of Actors
 * ActorRef shields actors, only interaction by messages/mailboxes
-* TestActorRef also exposes the underlying reference
+* TestActorRef also exposes the underlying reference, direct access to receive
-* TestActorRef also supports querying the actor's receive

 !SLIDE transition=blindY
 .notes Gives you more flexibility to interact with actors using testing tools and frameworks that are more geared to traditional classes.
+But why would you do this?
+The reason is to test expectations that an actor will throw the correct exception if something illegal occurs, from a unit test perspective.
+From an integration perspective, you would want to force the error and then check that the actor is properly restarted based on your defined strategy.
+Note that you now have a direct reference to that specific instance of the actor - if the actor is restarted, you do not have a reference to the new instance wrapped in that TestActorRef.
+However, this is useful if you want to perform post-mortem checks on the actor.
 # How to Access the Underlying Actor

 	val actorRef = TestActorRef[MyActor]
 	val actor = actorRef.underlyingActor

 	actor.receive("hello") // <- NOT A MESSAGE, NOT IN MAILBOX!

+!SLIDE transition=blindY
+# An Example of a Direct Call to Test Exceptions

+	import akka.testkit.TestActorRef

+	val actorRef = TestActorRef(new Actor {
+	  def receive = {
+	    case boom ⇒ throw new IllegalArgumentException("boom")
+	  }
+	})

+	// NOTE: You don't need the ".underlying" call on the actorRef intercept[IllegalArgumentException] { actorRef.receive("hello") }

 !SLIDE transition=blindY
 .notes This just sends a message to an actor and expects a message of a specific type back